osinkolu/Solar-Citing/README.md

 # NASA Solar Data API Extension

-This project extends the capabilities of the NASA API endpoint for solar data by allowing multiple API calls with a single request.
+This project was Built for the **TID hackathon**, it extends the capabilities of the NASA API endpoint for solar data by allowing multiple API calls with a single request.
 It is built using Flask, a popular web framework for Python.

 ## Getting Started